Omkarpatange010/Omkarpatange010/README.md

-# Hi there I M Omkar Patange👋
+# Hiii there I'm Omkar Patange👋
 ##💫About Me: <br>
  I am a passionate and dedicated Cloud & Web Developer with a solid foundation in<br>            programming, cloud computing, and DevOps practices.
 I am proficient in AWS services<br>                    and modern web technologies, having hands-on experience in both frontend<br>                    development and cloud deployments.
 I have a demonstrated ability to build scalable,<br>                    cloud-native applications while contributing to open-source projects and leading<br>                    technical initiatives, and I seek to leverage my expertise effectively in innovative cloud<br>                    engineering projects